Introduction to the 100 Pushup Challenge

 This is the reason that most people never make progress in transforming their bodies from fat to fit.

-Without a record, you do not have the basic requirement of resistance training, which is a path to progression.
+Without a record, you do not have the basic requirement of resistance training.

-But, if you did not do that, the best time to start is today!
+Yes, you should have started doing 100 pushups a day 25 years ago.
+But, if you did not, the best time to start is today!

 Connect And Take Action